A lot or a little?

 Is it any good?

-MY LOUISIANA SKY is a wonderful coming-of-age movie set in 1950s rural Louisiana that manages to evoke a time and place while showing the challenges a tween girl faces in having mentally handicapped parents without resorting to heavy-handedness.
+MY LOUISIANA SKY is a wonderful coming-of-age movie set in 1950s rural Louisiana.
+It manages to evoke a time and place while showing the challenges a tween girl faces in having mentally handicapped parents, without resorting to heavy-handedness.
 Simply put, this is a moving story about a girl's first realizations of a bigger and potentially better world out there as she learns to appreciate what she has.